Logius-standaarden/API-Design-Rules/Designrules v1.0.md

 ### Custom representation

-The user of an API does not alway require the complete representation (i.e. all attributes) of a resource.
+The user of an API does not always require the complete representation (i.e. all attributes) of a resource.
 Providing the option to select the required attributes in the requests reduces network traffic (relevant for light-weight applications), simplifies the use of the API and makes it adjustable (fit-for-use).
 The query parameter `fields` supports this usage.
 The query parameter accepts a comma-separated list of field names.
 The result is a custom representation.
 For example, the following request retrieves sufficient information to show a sorted list of applications (*aanvragen*):

+`GET /aanvragen?fields=id,onderwerp,aanvrager,wijzigDatum&status=open&sorteer=wijzigDatum`

 In the case of HAL, linked resources are embedded in the default representation.
 Applying the aforementioned `fields` parameter, the contents of the  body can be customised as required.

-`GET /aanvragen?fields=id,onderwerp,aanvrager,wijzigDatum&status=open&sorteer=wijzigDatum`

 > [API principle: Implement custom representation if supported](#api-09)